-How to Have a Successful Conversation about Diabulimia
+How to Facilitate a Judgment-Free Conversation about Diabulimia (ED-DMT1)

-Treating Diabulimia is only possible when clinicians and therapists communicate well.
+Successful Diabulimia treatment is only possible when clinicians and therapists are able to align and communicate well.

 1. Do your homework

-Just as many clinicians may have to do some catching up to do in educating themselves about eating disorders, you, too, may have to spend some serious time learning more about diabetes before initiating a conversation with a member of your client’s health care team.
+Just as many clinicians may have to do some catching up to educate themselves about eating disorders, you, too, may have to spend some serious time learning more about diabetes before initiating a conversation with a member of your client’s health care team.
 Informed advocates are the best advocates.
-Some great resources include:
+Here are some great resources of which to be aware:

 The Co-Occurrence of Diabetes Mellitus Type I & an Eating Disorder